ajaxs-sheep/post-0001/post.md

 Take another example, another drink-based one.
 When the CEO of Coca-Cola presented Donald Trump at the White House with an inaugural Diet Coke bottle—because Trump allegedly drinks 12 Diet Cokes a day and has a button where he presses it and gets a Diet Coke—people on the left were obviously not happy about this.
 There were calls on social media to boycott Coke, people saying, "This is the last Coke I'll drink.
 Switching to Pepsi."

-This is where Landy's critique totally falls apart.
-Remember, Landy argues that people do things because of their intrinisic value.
-He writes: "I can drink Coke, as Penélope Cruz appears to be urging, or Pepsi, following the promptings of Cindy Crawford.
-(I can even stick to water, following my doctor's more sensible advice.) ... the reason people keep coming back for more is not that they keep seeing commercials; it is that they enjoy the product."
+Landy actually discusses the Coke v.
+Pepsi example in his critque of Girard, arguing that the reason people drink Coke is not really because of the mimetic advertising or you modeling yourself off of a friend who drinks Coke; it's that you just simply "enjoy the product."

-But here we have people who really liked Coke.
-They thought it tasted good.
+But in our example, this critique totally breaks down.
+Here we have people who really liked Coke.
+They thought it tasted good; they liked the product.
 And the only reason they're giving it up is this political dimension.
-What's forming their opinion of the product is not the actual sensation, not the chemical experience of tasting it.
-It's purely this mimetic dimension.
+What's forming their opinion of the product is not the actual sensation, not the chemical experience of tasting it, it's something else entirely.

-To understand this further we need to dive into a somewhat novel combination of theories.
-The first is Girard's subject-model-object framework, in which (in the base case) the subject wants to be like the model, the model desires the object, so then the subject desires the object.
+To understand what that something else is, we need to dive into a couple of theories.
+The first is Girard's subject-model-object framework, in which (in the base case) the subject wants to be like the model, the model desires the object, so then the subject mimeticly desires the object.
 This forms a relational triangle.
 Girard first applied this framework to understanding instances of mimetic desire some of the Great Works of Western Literature.

 The second is a theory in the field of social networks that was developed completely independently of Girard's work in the 1950s and on a completely different set of assumptions: [balance theory](https://en.wikipedia.org/wiki/Balance_theory).
 Balance theory is a mathematical framework for understanding the "stability" of social networks.